 Wölffer Estate Vineyard

 Wölffer Estate Vineyard Sagaponack is a class act, with stunning grounds, Insta-friendly flights and food and several seating areas for taking it all in.
 The vineyard is open with COVID-19 safety measures in place, and reservations are required.
 You can experience Wölffer in a few ways: at The Wine Stand, a casual affair which has visitors relaxing on the grass and watching the sun set over the vineyard, or book a tasting or vineyard tour.
 (As you probably know, you are required to have some food with your drinks.)
 Make a reservation up to two weeks in advance on their website, and if you want to go all-in, don't miss the vineyard's Annual Harvest Party on October 9, 10 & 11.
-Reimagined as a lunch with private tables, the big to-do features fresh food, grape stomping, barrell-rolling races, pony rides, a petting zoo, and lots of games for both kids and adults!
+Reimagined as a lunch with private tables, the big to-do features food from Jacques Gautier of Palo Santo, grape stomping, and winemaker Roman Roth.
 (It's not cheap: $250/adults; $150/kids.)
 Open daily, 11 a.m. to 7 pm.

 139 Sagg Rd.

-Wine tasting, lawn games, picnic tables-a-plenty and lots of room to run around.
+Wine tasting, live music, picnic tables-a-plenty and lots of room to run around.
+Plus, outdoor sangria bars.
 What's not to like?
-You can also get tasty bites from such as oysters and panini, and get some shelter if so desired in the casual and roomy tasting room.
+You can also get tasty bites such as oysters and panini.

 44075 Main Rd.

 Further north and located in Ulster County, is the more relaxed and casual Benmarl Winery.
 Overlooking the Hudson River Valley, Benmarl claims to be the oldest vineyard in America.
 It's kid-and dog-friendly, and on weekends, they make fresh pizza from a wood-fired oven.
 Reservations are required; make them here.

 Apple Dave's Distillery